Hafeeza-shazad/Plagiarism_detector/README.md

 - **Lowercasing**: All text was converted to lowercase to ensure uniformity and reduce false positives.
 - **Stopword Removal**: Commonly used words (stopwords) like "the", "and", "is", etc., were removed using the NLTK library.
 This helps focus on the content-specific words.
 - **Punctuation Removal**: All punctuation marks were stripped from the text to avoid unnecessary distractions for the algorithm.
+- **Removing common words**: I removed specific common words from the text, such as name.
 - **Lemmatization**: Words were reduced to their base or dictionary form using NLTK's lemmatizer.
 This ensures that variations of words are treated as the same word (e.g., "running" becomes "run").
 - **POS Tagging**: Part of Speech tagging was used to identify the word types (nouns, verbs, adjectives, etc.) to ensure the system better understands the structure of the text.
 - **TF-IDF Vectorization**: The processed texts were converted into numerical vectors using Term Frequency-Inverse Document Frequency (TF-IDF) to capture important word features.

 ## Training and testing the ML
-I used svm and 80% of the preprossed and vectorized data was to train the model and 20% to test it.
+I used svm and 80% of the preprossed and vectorized data was to train the model and 20% used to test theaccuracy of the system.

 ## Flask Application
 I used Flask and used it to connect my trained model and database to my user interface.
 This application will allow ;
 - Users to submit text for plagiarism, If plagiarism is detected then the specific text will be highlighted.
 - Users to access previous submissions and Plagiaraism results.
-- Admins to manage the users.
+- Admins to manage the users ie delete or update user roles.

+The Flask application provides customized interfaces for different user roles (Student and Instructor, Admin).
+Each role has access to specific functionalities and views, ensuring that users have a streamlined and tailored experience based on their needs and responsibilities

 ## Database
 I used Mysql Workbench.